 M Langan, Welfare: needs, rights and risks, Routledge 1998

 P Spicker, The idea of poverty, Policy Press 2007

 A Rogers, D Pilgrim, A sociology of mental health and illness, Open University 2010

 P Ramcharan et al (eds) Empowerment in everyday life: learning disability, Jessica Kingsley 1997

 D Narayan, R Chambers, M Shah, P Petesch, Voices of the poor: crying out for change, Oxford University Press 2000.
-(This is available on the web as a 1.7MB download.)
+(1.7mb download.)

 The British Library's Social Welfare Portal has sections relating to older people, disabilities and mental health, among others.